kavun/tidal/README.md

 ```js
 var tidal = new Tidal();
 ```
 Tidal is built so that you can create `new Tidal` instances each with their own event cache.
-Many other pub/sub libraries are implemented as singletons and thus only allow creation of instances by using some form of `Object.create`.
+Many other pub/sub libraries are implemented as singletons and thus only allow creation of instances by using some form of `Object.create` or `.extend()`.

 1. **`Tidal.prototype.subscribe('name', fn, [context])`**
 	```